anyarms/hiring-exercises-grouping/README.md

 ## Room for improvement
 Some things I'd like to improve, given the time:
+- A cooler implementation could use `send` to dynamically parse the matching_type, allowing for much more flexibility.
 - Make the `matching_type` input friendlier (i.e. not rely on string matching)
 - Allow for more flexible locations for `filename` (e.g. ability to specify full path)
 - Be more suspicious about the safety of user input